readthedocs/readthedocs.org/docs/user/intro/accounts.rst

 and requires custom integration to be enabled.

 SAML provides authentication, but not authorization.
-This means that you can login to Read the Docs with this method, but we aren't able to determine which projects you have access to automatically.
+This means that users can login to Read the Docs with this method, but we aren't able to determine which projects each user has access to automatically.

 .. seealso::

    :ref:`sso_saml`
     Learn how to configure SAML authentication for your organization.

-Two factor authentication
+Two-factor authentication
 -------------------------

-Read the Docs supports Two Factor Authentication (2FA) for added security on all authentication methods.
+Read the Docs supports two-factor authentication (2FA) for added security on all authentication methods.
 If you have 2FA enabled on your account, you will be prompted to enter a code when logging in.

 .. seealso::

     :doc:`/guides/management/2fa`
-      Learn how to enable and disable Two Factor Authentication on your account.
+      Learn how to enable and disable two-factor authentication on your account.